qodesmith/create-new-app/README.md

 Simply type `create-new-app` and you'll be asked up to 5 questions:
 1. Enter a name for your app
 2. Would you like to include Redux?
-3. Would you like to include Redux First Router?
+3. Would you like to include React Router?
 4. Would you like to include an Express server?
 5. Would you like to include MongoDB?